inodaf/pwa-kit/README.md

 - Node.js Toolchain Manager: [Volta](https://volta.sh)
 - Package Manager: [pnpm](https://pnpm.io/installation)
+- HTTP(S) Web Server: [Caddy](https://caddyserver.com/) *optional

 **Prepare Development**

 A **Makefile** is used to orchestrate the installation of required tooling and dependencies.
-Open your Terminal app and run the command bellow, then you are able to get started.
+Open your Terminal app and run the command bellow, then you are able to get started. **Make sure to install Caddy to enable HTTPS on Dev.**

 ```sh
 make